ctch3ng/Setting-up-Ubuntu-24.04-LTS-via-WSL-2-for-Google-s-Coral-USB-Accelerator/README.md

 <a id="item-3-7"></a>
 ### Verify Device Attachment in WSL

-In WSL, run `lsusb` to confirm the device is listed.
+[WSL] In WSL, run `lsusb` to confirm the device is listed.
 Look for “Google Inc.” in the list.

 <a id="item-4"></a>
 ## Run a model on the Edge TPU

-Now, you can return to https://coral.ai/docs/accelerator/get-started/#3-run-a-model-on-the-edge-tpu to follow the procedures, which are replicated as follow.
+[WSL] Now, you can return to https://coral.ai/docs/accelerator/get-started/#3-run-a-model-on-the-edge-tpu to follow the procedures, which are replicated as follow.

 ```
 mkdir coral && cd coral